mrahtz/sanger-machine-learning-workshop/README.md

 ### Requirements

-Python and IPython Notebook dependencies are required, along with the following modules:
+Python is required, along with the following modules:
 * NumPy
 * matplotlib
 * scikit-learn

+IPython Notebook dependencies are also required, if running the notebook.

 If you're on Ubuntu:
 ```